pran-7-5/eco_style/README.md

 Physical aspects(asana)
 ________________________________________________
 Exercise is necessary but not compulsory, but still the most important thing in the body is breathing and blood circulation and water level, if this is working 90 % of things are good.

+Sleep before 11 pm Max, don't sleep in afternoon or you won't be able to sleep at night.(7-8 hours)

+Drink water = 5 liters a day.
+(My height is 5 ft 9 in, so drink accordingly)

+To avoid skin diseases one should take bath at least twice a day.

+1st excercise = sun spotting
+Eye power loss - the inactiveness of the eye lens, so takeoff your glasses then for 5 minutes every day you have to look and focus at the sun while the sun is red, sunrise and sunset, or moon...not when the sun is white or you will get blind.
+These are the farthest objects.
+Well watching stars won't help because they are just too far and considered point objects.
+And washing eyes and face with cold water at least 5 times a day starting from waking up in the morning or eyes will get damaged.

+2nd excercise = Stretching

+3rd excercise = Running 2 km every day

+4th excercise = relaxation.

+Martial arts = Rule 1 = Its for defence only.
+Rule 2 = Learn the Rule 1 first.

 Mental aspects(dhyana)
 ________________________________________________